Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 SAGAL: All right.
 Here's your first question.
 Chia Pets come in many shapes and models, including special holiday additions.
 You could, if you wanted, buy which of these - A, a Chia Zombie for Halloween; B, a Chia John Hancock for the Fourth of July; or C, a Chia Dead Firstborn Son for Passover?

 RADCLIFFE: I mean, I'm going to have to - I'm going to go with A 'cause that seems the most likely.

 SAGAL: The Chia Zombie.
 The audience agrees, and you are right.

 (SOUNDBITE OF BELL)

-SAGAL: It is in fact.
-What it is is like a little zombie arm emerging from a Chia lawn.
+SAGAL: It is, in fact.
+What it is is, like, a zombie arm emerging from a Chia lawn.
 You can pick that up for your shelf.

-RADCLIFFE: That's pretty nice.
-I'm going to go and find Chia Pets.
+RADCLIFFE: I'm going to go and find some Chia pets afterward.

 RADCLIFFE: I'm going to have an evening of Bruce Willis music and Chia Pets.